WHAT WE HELP

 – Social Anxiety Workshop, 90 min $80 per session

-*Please note, the FRIENDS program takes place over a 6 to 12 week period with varying duration depending on age and type of group.
+*Please note, the Resilience Program is over a few days to 8 weeks with varying duration depending on age and type of group.
 Full or Partial Scholarships

 *All therapy includes an extra 10 - 15 mins formulation, planning and note writing before and after the session, by the psychologist.